projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

 -  Each physical CPU is dedicated to one vCPU.

-   Sharing a physical CPU among multiple vCPUs gives rise to multiple sources of interference such as the vCPU of one VM flushing the L1 & L2 cache for another, or tremendous interrupts for one VM delaying the execution of another.
+   CPU sharing is in the TODO list, but talking about inter-VM interference, sharing a physical CPU among multiple vCPUs gives rise to multiple sources of interference such as the vCPU of one VM flushing the L1 & L2 cache for another, or tremendous interrupts for one VM delaying the execution of another.
 It also requires vCPU